-- a.
-Background.
-If FAD is diagnosed in another state, it is important to secure North Carolina's borders to prevent introduction of the virus.
-Border security focuses on efforts that will prevent interstate movements of infected or contaminated susceptible animals, equipment, etc. from states that are infected with FAD.
-Movements of animal or animal products, equipment, and personnel from zones that are established around infected premises will be done through a permitting process utilizing USDA's Emergency Management Response System (EMRS).
+- 1. Background.
+If a FAD is diagnosed in another state, it is important to secure North Carolina's borders to prevent introduction of the disease causing agent.
+Border security focuses on efforts that will prevent interstate movements of infected or contaminated susceptible animals, equipment, etc. from states that are infected with a FAD.
+Movements of animal or animal products, equipment, and personnel from zones that are established around infected premises will be done through a permitting process utilizing USDA's Emergency Management Response System 2.0 (EMRS2).
 Intrastate movements are currently handled through permits issued by the SV and interstate movements are coordinated through USDA.
-Animals found in transit on NC roadways from areas infected with FAD must be addressed through quarantine or controlled transportation routing actions that would remove them from the State. - b.
-Current.
-There have been no instances of foreign animal disease in North Carolina, but cases may be confirmed in one or more other states.
+Animals found in transit on NC roadways from areas infected with a FAD must be addressed through quarantine or controlled transportation routing actions that would remove them from the State. - Current.
+There have been no instances of a FAD in North Carolina, but cases may be confirmed in one or more other states.
 It will be necessary to closely control entry of susceptible animals into and any movement of them within NC.